 Ferris nursing graduates are employed in a wide variety of health care settings in diverse practice roles.
 We are proud to know that our graduates are a significant part of the nursing workforce, as well as leaders within the profession.
 Nursing is a challenging and rewarding career and we are educating professional nurses to meet that challenge.
 If you want to be a nurse, apply for one of our programs and join the ranks of FSU alumni who are making significant contributions to society by providing expert nursing care.

-Director of the School of Nursing
+Chair, School of Nursing